AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/caching.md

 });
 ```

 By default, MSAL stores the various authentication artifacts it obtains from the IdP in browser storage using the [Web Storage API](https://developer.mozilla.org/docs/Web/API/Web_Storage_API) supported by all modern browsers.
-Accordingly, MSAL offers two methods of storage: `sessionStorage` (default) and `localStorage`.
+Accordingly, MSAL offers two methods of persistent storage: `sessionStorage` (default) and `localStorage`.
 In addition, MSAL provides `memoryStorage` option which allows you to opt-out of storing the cache in browser storage.

 | Cache Location   | Cleared on              | Shared between windows/tabs | Redirect flow supported |
 |------------------|-------------------------|-----------------------------|-------------------------|